-Fines of £120 per parent/carer may be issued where unauthorised leave has been taken during term time. and we follow up absences with first day calling.
+Fines of £120 per parent/carer may be issued where unauthorised leave has been taken during term time.
+We expect all children to achieve 100% attendance with a minimum of 96% and we follow up absences with first day calling.
 We routinely monitor all pupils falling below 96%.
 Parents may be invited to meet with the FLO, HoS or governors to explore reasons for poor attendance.
 Equally we routinely expect to see medical evidence for pupils below 96% before we authorise absences.
 We are required to record all occasions of absence.
 If your child’s absence level appears excessive, we are required to alert the School Liaison Officer, who will work with you and us in order to improve attendance levels.

 The Educational Welfare Service also monitors lateness.
 Pupils arriving between 9 – 9.15 a.m. are recorded as late.
 Our registers close at 9.00 a.m. and after this time late pupils are recorded as having an unauthorised absence.
 Parents have a legal duty to ensure that their child(ren) attend school regularly and arrive on time.
 It is the parent’s responsibility to contact the school on the first day their child is absent.
 If parents have not phoned in, the school will be in contact to investigate why the child is not in school.
 This is a safeguarding issue so that all parties know that your child is safe.
 Parents should regularly update the school and inform when their child is returning.